North East Devolution Deal

-The first step to implement our proposals is to seek your views on them through this public consultation which runs from 26 January to 23 March 2023.
+The first step was to implement our proposals and to seek your views on them through a public consultation which ran from 26 January to 23 March 2023.

 There are documents available on this page for reference if you would like more detail: